ToshioCP/Gtk4-tutorial/src/sec2.src.md

     $ gcc `pkg-config --cflags gtk4` sample.c `pkg-config --libs gtk4`

-To know how to compile gtk4 applications, refer to the section 3 (GtkApplication and GtkApplicationWindow) and after.
+To know how to compile Gtk4 applications, refer to the section 3 (GtkApplication and GtkApplicationWindow) and after.

 ## Installing Fedora 34 Beta with gnome-boxes

-The second part of this section is about Gnome40.
+The last part of this section is about Gnome40.
 Gnome 40 is a new version of Gnome desktop system.
-And gtk4 is installed in the distribution.
+And Gtk4 is installed in the distribution.
 See [Gnome 40 website](https://forty.gnome.org/) first.

 *However, Gnome40 is not necessary to compile and run Gtk4 applications.*